Laws of Thermodynamics [Zeroth, First, Second & Third] (PDF)

 It is impossible for a self-acting machine working in a cyclic process, unaided by any external agency to convey heat from a body at a lower temperature to a body at a high temperature.

 It is impossible to construct a refrigerator whose only purpose is the absorption of heat from a low-temperature reservoir and its transfer to the high-temperature reservoir without any work input.

 It is impossible to construct an engine which while operating in a cycle produces no other effect except to extract heat from a single reservoir and produce work.

 It is impossible to construct an engine whose only purpose is the absorption of heat from a high-temperature reservoir and its conversion to work.

 For Example, Heat engine.

-Any device which converts 100% heat to 100% work is called Perpetual motion machine of the second kind and second law tells us that, Perpetual motion machine of the second kind is impossible.
+Any device which converts 100% heat to 100% work is called the Perpetual motion machine of the second kind and the second law tells us that, Perpetual motion machine of the second kind is impossible.

 Without violating the first law, a machine can be imagined which would continuously absorb heat from a single thermal reservoir and would convert this heat completely into work.
 The efficiency of such a machine would be 100%.

 This machine is called the Perpetual motion machine of the second kind.
 A machine of this kind will evidently violate the second law of thermodynamics.

 The third law of thermodynamics states that the entropy of a system at absolute zero is a well-defined constant.